 Invasive plants, often called weeds, are a common and recurring problem for many botanical gardens.
-Fullerton Arboretum was formerly a citrus orchard that, when abandoned in the early 1970s, became a reservoir for many local weeds.
+Arboretum and Botanic Garden at Cal State Fullerton was formerly a citrus orchard that, when abandoned in the early 1970s, became a reservoir for many local weeds.
 It’s taken decades of development to control these plants, most of which we can never completely eradicate.

 When the Arboretum closed in March 2020 due to the COVID-19 pandemic, our field staff were furloughed, and volunteers were excluded.
 In their absence, invasive plants that were present in manageable numbers quickly re-established themselves.
 They vigorously grew to maturity, flowered, and distributed their seed or sent root systems throughout garden areas that had been well-managed up to that point.

 Invasive plant seeds are now present in large numbers in Arboretum soil seed banks.
 It will take time and effort for staff and volunteers to root out these weeds and re-establish control.

 A weed is commonly called a plant that is “out of place” in its environment.
 Ralph Waldo Emerson said that it is “A plant whose virtue has not yet been discovered.”

 Weeds in southern California generally have the following characteristics:

 - Often find favorable habitat in areas with disturbed soil.

 - Many are annuals that complete their life cycle in one season.
 Others are perennial, longer-lived with woody stems and underground structures.

 - Some weeds are indigenous.
 Others have been introduced here whether on purpose or

 by accident.
 An example of that would be black mustard - Brassica nigra.
 Helen Hunt